Tajman90/Tajman90/README.md

 - **Project A:** We analysed the key indicators for Pizza Sales data to gain insight into the business performance.
 We calculated the following: Total Revenue, Average Order Value, Total Pizza Sold, Total Orders and Average Pizza Sold.
    Performed data cleaning in Excel, data manipulation with SQL, and developed interactive dashboards in Power BI.
-- **Project B:** [Brief, one-line description of another project, e.g., Creating an interactive marketing dashboard in Power BI.]
+- **Project B:** The project gives us an idea on the impact of Corona Virus globally in terms of confirmed cases, deaths reported, number of recoveries and active cases.
+It also shows how India was affected since the pandemic started.
+Performed data cleaning, manipulation, and visualization using Python.
   - **Content Creation:** [e.g., Developing new tutorials on data visualization for my YouTube channel.]

 ## 🌱 Currently Learning